kaan-keskin/introduction-to-docker/Part1.md

 However, you can run Linux containers on your Mac using *Docker Desktop*.
 This works by seamlessly running your containers inside of a lightweight Linux VM on your Mac.
 It’s extremely popular with developers, who can easily develop and test Linux containers on their Mac.

 **What about Kubernetes**

 Kubernetes is an open-source project out of Google that has quickly emerged as the de facto orchestrator of containerized apps.
 That's just a fancy way of saying *Kubernetes is the most popular tool for deploying and managing containerized apps*.

     Note:
     A containerized app is an application running as a container.
 At the time of writing, Kubernetes uses Docker as its default container runtime — the low-level technology that pulls images and starts and stops containers.
 However, Kubernetes has a pluggable container runtime interface (CRI) that makes it easy to swap-out Docker for a diﬀerent container runtime.
 In the future, Docker might be replaced by containerd as the default container runtime in Kubernetes.
-More on containerd later in the book, but for now it’s enough to know that containerd is the small specialized part of Docker that does the low-level tasks of starting and stopping containers.
+For now it’s enough to know that containerd is the small specialized part of Docker that does the low-level tasks of starting and stopping containers.

 The important thing to know about Kubernetes, at this stage, is that it’s a higher-level platform than Docker, and it currently uses Docker for its low-level container-related operations.

-## 2: Docker
+## Docker

 Docker is software that runs on Linux and Windows.
 It creates, manages, and can even orchestrate containers.
-The software is currently built from various tools from the *Moby* open-source project.
+The software is currently built from various tools from the **Moby** open-source project.
 Docker, Inc. is the company that created the technology and continues to create technologies and solutions that make it easier to get the code on your laptop running in the cloud.

-**The Docker technology**
+### The Docker Technology

 When most people talk about Docker, they’re referring to the technology that runs containers.
 However, there are at least three things to be aware of when referring to Docker as a technology: